A checklist on where to start, and what to do first

 - Promoting customer requirements – ensuring all employees are aware of customer requirements.

-Implementation team should be consisted of employees from all organizational functions (marketing, design, development, quality control…).
+The implementation team should consist of employees from all organizational functions (marketing, design, development, quality control…).

 Step 3.
 Start ISO 9001 awareness training